b4thefomo/maxheadbox/README.md

 ### Why connecting the frontend directly to Ollama?

 I wanted the web app to be the most important part of the project, containing the logic of the actual Agent.
 I thought of using the Ruby+Python backend layer only for interacting with the Raspberry Pi hardware, it could easily be rewritten in a different stack and reconnected to the frontend if needed.
+Check the [architecture diagram here](https://blog.simone.computer/an-agent-desktoy#nothing-leaves-the-pi).

 ### Why use Vosk instead of reusing faster-whisper?